Why Fat Bikes?

 - Little Traverse Wheelway: A 26-mile trail offering breathtaking views of Lake Michigan from many perspectives, the Little Traverse Wheelway starts in Charlevoix and ends in Harbor Springs, taking you along the Little Traverse Bay and through Petoskey’s Magnus and Bayfront Parks.
 Trailheads are located at Waller Road and US31 in Charlevoix and at Hoyt Street Community Park in Harbor Springs, but you can easily start and finish your ride in the Petoskey State Park.

-- Sleeping Bear Heritage Trail: An ongoing project by Friends of Sleeping Bear, this trail is 10 miles of paved multi-use path connecting Empire and Glen Arbor along the Sleeping Bear Dunes National Lakeshore.
-Flat, well-groomed and clearly marked, it is perfect for testing your Fat Bike!
+- Sleeping Bear Heritage Trail: Head to the paved 10-mile section connecting Empire and Glen Arbor along the Sleeping Bear Dunes National Lakeshore.
+Flat, well-groomed and clearly marked, it is perfect for testing your bike.
 You can also hop on a segment on the beach in Empire to rip around: ask the folks at Sleeping Bear Surf & Kayak when you procure your rental!

-a more completeguide to biking in the Sleeping Bear Dunes area, check out MyNorth’s Sleeping Bear Dunes Biking.
+- For a complete guide to biking in the Sleeping Bear Dunes area, check out Sleeping Bear Dunes Biking.

 Frankfort & Elberta